ChickenProp/pretty-gist/README.md

-The approach I'm taking is to have a store of configuration options.
-Users can write to it to specify how they want things to be rendered, and implementations can read from it to decide how to render things, and if all goes well they'll render things how the user wanted.

 There are lots of ways users might want to customize rendering.
 The choices someone might make when rendering a list (e.g. how many elements to show,